The Yasa Sutta – Freedom From Entanglements

 “Then there are those that cling to a group and takes food, clothes, shelter, and recognition from the group and becomes enamored with the group.
 They do not establish seclusion and will not end distraction.

 “Nagita, then there are those well-established in seclusion who receives food, clothes, shelter, and recognition from a group.
 Knowing the benefit of seclusion and restraint no disturbance will arise in them.

 End Of Sutta

 The Yasa Sutta shows the importance of dismissing praise, even in very subtle ways, for developing the Dhamma.
 It also shows how seeking external validation for Dhamma practice will lead to further distraction and confusion (through group conformation and confirmation.)
 The Buddha presents very simple and direct meditation instruction and consistently teaches to “find the root of a tree, or an empty hut” for meditation in seclusion.
-Throughout the Pali Canon the Buddha teaches the importance of seclusion as a singularly necessary component of mediation practice.
+Throughout the Pali Canon the Buddha teaches the importance of seclusion as a singularly necessary component of meditation practice.